TBD54566975/ftl/docs/content/docs/reference/visibility.md

 Types that are transitively referenced by an exported declaration will be automatically exported unless they were already defined but unexported.
 In this case, an error will be raised and the type must be explicitly exported.

-The following table describes the directives used to export the corresponding declaration:
+The following table describes the go directives used to export the corresponding declaration:

 | Symbol        | Export syntax            |
 | ------------- | ------------------------ |